-While completing my furniture studies, I worked at a family owned home design center.
-As lead designer I designed kitchens, baths and home offices, which honed my analytical and design skills.
-I have since executed many architectural projects and built-ins.
+While completing my furniture studies, I worked at a family-owned home design center.
+As lead designer, I designed kitchens, baths and home offices, which honed my analytical and design skills.
+I have since executed many architectural woodworking projects and built-ins, and do design consultations for remodeling projects.

-Today, I have a one-woman workshop in Northampton Massachusetts, where I design and handcraft fine furniture.
+I own and operate a one-woman workshop in Northampton, Massachusetts, where I design and handcraft heirloom quality furniture and historic reproductions.

 My furniture tells the story of my process; like the decisions that I make while designing, and the marks that I leave with my chisels.
 Richness and beauty in my work is achieved by accentuating the depth of the natural grain of the wood.